GavinWarner05/gavinwarner05.github.io/content/posts/First-Post/index.md

 +++

 ## Introduction
-- Brief overview of what the guide will cover.
-- Importance or benefits of following this guide.
+- This guide will go over how to set up a pop up screen in power apps in two different ways.
 ## Materials Needed
-- List of materials or tools required.
+- Computer and access to power apps.

 ## Step-by-Step Instructions